Berry wine cupcakes are moist, delicious sangria cupcakes made with Moscato white wine and topped with a mixed berry buttercream frosting.

 Start by melting the sugar in water on the stovetop (like a regular simple syrup).
 Then, add in the berries.
 You can use both fresh or frozen berries.
 If you’re using frozen, reduce the water by just a few drops.

 There is no need to peel the berries for this recipe.
-Anything that didn’t dissolve into the syrup will be strained out afterwards.
+Anything that didn’t dissolve into the syrup will be strained out afterward.
 I like to make it easy for myself.

 Make sure the berry syrup is completely cooled before adding to the other buttercream frosting ingredients.
 There is some unwanted chemistry that could happen if you don’t.